BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 int main()
 {
-   int syscallnum = 285; // use your syscall number from earlier here printf("Process ID: %d\n", syscall(syscallnum));
+   int syscallnum = 285; // use your syscall number from earlier here printf("Process ID: %d\n", syscall(syscallnum)); // alternative to mygetpid() if this function is not exposed by the kernel to user-space return 0;
-   /* alternatively: printf("Process ID: %d\n", mygetpid());  */
-   return 0;
 }
 ```

 You can write this in your home directory **outside of the linux-2.6.22.19 directory** since this is now a user program that invokes your system call by its system call number.
 If you are modifying and compiling the kernel within your virtual machine, you can call `mygetpid()` as your system call; if you compiled your kernel and booted it from outside the virtual machine, then the header files you modified aren't availbale here, so you can use the `syscall(syscallnum)` approach.
 Later, if your system call has parameters, you can simply add them like this: `syscall(syscallnum, parameter1, parameter2)` as appropriate.

 Compile the user program with `gcc -I/The/location/of/your/kernel/include testSysCall.c`, and run as normal on your virtual machine booted with your custom kernel.
 If you simply invoke your syscall by number, i.e., `syscall(285)`, you can omit the `-I` flag.
-For example, if your linux source code is in your user directory and called `linux-2.6.22.19`, you would compile with `gcc -I~/linux-2.6.22.19/include testSysCall.c`.
+For example, if your linux source code is in your `user` home directory and called `linux-2.6.22.19`, you would compile with `gcc -I/home/user/linux-2.6.22.19/include testSysCall.c`.
 This gives your program access to the Linux kernel header files which you edited with your new system call number and function prototype.

 ## What to Do